 Google will continue to index your content and it has an algorithm to find a canonical, but we it recommends that you specify existing URLs as canonicals.

-NOTE:- Google doesn’t get angry and penalize to have a duplicate content on the website.
+1. Google doesn’t get angry and penalizes to have duplicate content on the website.
 It’s not that they would demote a site for having a lot of duplicate content.